Laundry: everyone does it… but not everyone does it right.

-Microfibers (and microplastics!) are so small that they are nearly invisible–which means that collecting and removing them from our waterways is pretty tough.
+Microfibers (and microplastics!) are so small that they are nearly invisible, which means that collecting and removing them from our waterways is pretty tough.
 They will never biodegrade, and usually bond with other chemical pollutants they bump into (think: pesticides and flame retardants).
 Once in the ocean, they’re easily ingested by plankton and other bottom feeders, which are then consumed by larger species, sending the toxins further up the food chain.
 And who is at the very end of the food chain?
 Us!

-This little funky looking ball, made of 100% recycled plastic, catches these fibers while they’re still in your washing drum before they can do serious damage.
+That’s where Cora Ball comes in.
+This little funky-looking ball, made of 100% recycled plastic, catches these fibers while they’re still in your washing drum before they can do serious damage.
 To use it, all you have to do is toss it in with your clothes, and wait.
 It’s that easy.
 After a few washes, you’ll begin to see fibers collecting in the spindles.
 Periodically, you can just pull them from the ball and throw those fibers away, where they can be contained and be sent directly to a landfill, rather than into our oceans.

 And it really works.
 Studies at the University of Toronto have shown that the Cora Ball can catch as much as 26% of fibers in your washing machine.
 While this may not seem like much, if 10% of households used a Cora Ball, it would keep the equivalent of 30 million plastic water bottles from washing into our waterways each year!

 Now that we’ve tackling washing your clothes… it’s time to dry them.
 Seems simple, right?
 Just throw your clothes in, maybe a dryer sheet or 4, and press the start button?
+Wrong.

-Chemical-laden dryer sheets are not only wasteful, but they can actually ruin your clothes, and waste a lotta’ money.
+Chemical-laden dryer sheets are not only wasteful, but they can actually ruin your clothes, and waste a lot of money.
 Dryer sheets often contain artificial fragrances and chemicals like benzyl acetate, ethanol, chloroform (uhh…), and many others.
 While these chemicals do a great job at coating fabric to make it feel silky soft, it’s not so kind to our bodies, causing irritation, respiratory issues, and headaches.
 Plus, they’re not contained to your dryer–these chemicals can release into the air of your home through your dryer vent!

+Health effects aside, dryer sheets aren’t even the most effective way to dry your clothes!
+They are single-use, so they have to be purchased over and over.
+Plus, they aren’t as good at drying clothes as say… dryer balls, which means that you may have to run your machine for longer and spend more money on energy bills.
 This is because dryer balls work by lifting, fluffing, and separating laundry in the drum so that your clothes dry faster, more evenly, and with less energy–with some studies reporting 15-25% shorter dryer times.
 They collect lint like a pro, unlike flimsy dryer sheets, and can be infused with natural essential oils for a fresh laundry scent.

-From tackling microplastics in the washing machine, to saving money & reducing waste with reusable dryer balls, we’re changing the way you look at laundry one product at a time.
-What are your plastic-free go-tos?
+From tackling microplastics in the washing machine to saving money & reducing waste with reusable dryer balls, we’re changing the way you look at laundry one product at a time.
+What are your plastic-free go-to’s?